camalot/EndpointMvc/README.md

  - Indicates that the parameter must have a value passed to the endpoint
 * OptionalAttribute - <code>( Parameter )</code>
  - Can be used instead of the required attribute.
+* AcceptsVerbs - <code>( Method )</code>
+ - This is used on the action methods to tell MVC what HTTP methods are accepted.
+EndpointMvc uses these to give details on this information
+ - The other single method attributes are used as well, like <code>HttpGetAttribute</code>.
+* RequireHttpsAttribute - <code>( Class | Method )</code>
+ - Indicates if the request requires SSL.